State of California

 Friends of Semiahmoo Bay Society is a provincially registered, non-profit society working as environmental stewards in conservation, education and restoration in Boundary Bay and the Fraser River delta.

-• Golden Gate Audubon Society
+• Golden Gate Bird Alliance

 Website

-Golden Gate Audubon is dedicated to protecting Bay Area birds, other wildlife, and their natural habitats.
+Golden Gate Bird Alliance is dedicated to protecting Bay Area birds, other wildlife, and their natural habitats.
 We conserve and restore wildlife habitats, connect people of all ages and backgrounds with the natural world, and educate and engage Bay Area residents in the protection of our shared, local environment.
 It is an independent, nonprofit organization with its own membership, budget and programs.
 Although we are a chapter of National Audubon, becoming a Supporting Member of Golden Gate Audubon is separate and distinct from membership in the National Audubon Society.
 Golden Gate Audubon Supporting Members receive The Gull newsletter, and play a critical role in protecting local birds and their habitats.

 • Kern Audubon Society